 If you got married at one of the very popular wedding sites South Carolina has to offer; on one of our tropical beaches, gorgeous mountain overlooks, historical Tiffany window churches, or any of our impressive wedding venues, you probably were not considering what a divorce in Greenville, South Carolina would look like.
 Honestly, not as lovely as the wedding sites, unless you got married at a courthouse and then it will look very familiar.

-When your happily ever after turns into unhappy or angry for a very long time, it may be time for you to get a professional Greenville divorce lawyer involved.
+When your happily ever after turns into unhappy or angry for a very long time, it may be time for you to get a Greenville divorce lawyer involved.
 Some couples can manage a divorce without a Divorce Lawyer, usually, couples who have been married a shorter period of time, have no children, and no marital property.
-If that is not you, you may need some professional help from a family law attorney to be sure that you get your equitable division in the proceedings.
+If that is not you, you may need help from a family law attorney to be sure that you get your equitable division in the proceedings.
 We can gladly help you do that.